uzbeki/basicWebApp/README.md

 # Database used
 Sqlite3 is used to store column names and their hashes.
 > Beware that sqlite3 is not suitable for production.
 It is used here for simplicity.
 If you stop docker container, all data will be lost.

+# Running without docker
+If you want to run the app without docker, you need to install nodejs and npm.

+Then inside `next-app` directory,  run `npm install` or `yarn install` or `pnpm install` to generate a lockfile.

+After that, run `npm run dev` or `yarn dev` or `pnpm dev` to start the app in development mode.

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.